Bedrock-OSS/bedrock-wiki-legacy/tutorials/beginner-commands.md

 But what if you wanted to delete a dropped item, or perhaps a specific mob?
 Below is more info.<br>
 ### Targetting
 ----
-You can use the target selector argument, which I will be specifying information about right here.<br>
+You can use the target selector argument, which I will be specifying information about right here.
 You can use the `@e` targetting, but further than that is what we'll be focusing on.<br>
 **Target Selectors**
 What are these?
 Well, I like to explain these as the main argument in selecting which entity to use.<br>